CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/astralsorcery/starlightaltar.md

         matrix(String...)
         ```

     - `#!groovy List<List<IIngredient>>`.
 Sets the items required in each slot in the grid as IIngredients.
 Requires greater than or equal to 1 and less than or equal to 9.
 Requires either the key-based matrix or the ingredient-based matrix can be defined, not both.
-(Default `null`).

         ```groovy
         shape(List)